Employee Misconduct Policy

 - The employee will be provided with an opportunity to respond to all such issues;

-- The Company will explain the potential outcomes of the meeting and the employee will be given an opportunity to respond to this (for example, if termination is being considered, the employee should be given an opportunity to say while they feel this is inappropriate).
+- The Company will explain the potential outcomes of the meeting and the employee will be given an opportunity to respond to this (for example, if the termination is being considered, the employee should be given an opportunity to say while they feel this is inappropriate).

-Possible outcomes of the meeting include (but are not limited to): no action being taken, the need for further investigation, a verbal warning, a performance improvement plan, a written warning, termination of employment (with notice / payment in lieu of notice) and termination of employment without notice (only in cases of serious misconduct).
+Possible outcomes of the meeting include (but are not limited to): no action being taken, the need for further investigation, a verbal warning, a performance improvement plan, a written warning, termination of employment (with notice/payment in lieu of notice) and termination of employment without notice (only in cases of serious misconduct).
 These are discussed further below.

 NO ACTION TAKEN

-In certain circumstances the Company will decide that no action will be taken against the employee (because, for example, the allegations of misconduct are found to be unsubstantiated).
-In this situation the Company will generally conﬁrm the outcome of the disciplinary meeting (and that no action is to be taken) in writing.
+In certain circumstances, the Company will decide that no action will be taken against the employee (because, for example, the allegations of misconduct are found to be unsubstantiated).
+In this situation, the Company will generally conﬁrm the outcome of the disciplinary meeting (and that no action is to be taken) in writing.

-In some circumstances the Company will need to undertake further investigation following the disciplinary meeting in order to decide on the appropriate action to take.
+In some circumstances, the Company will need to undertake further investigation following the disciplinary meeting in order to decide on the appropriate action to take.
 This may occur when, for example, there are conﬂicting versions of events and the Company is not in a position to make a ﬁnding on the issues/allegations.

-A verbal warning will generally be appropriate where the employee’s performance or conduct has not improved following informal counselling, or in relation to an incident that is not serious enough to warrant a written warning.
+A verbal warning will generally be appropriate where the employee’s performance or conduct has not improved following informal counseling, or in relation to an incident that is not serious enough to warrant a written warning.
 A verbal warning will involve warning the employee that if their performance or conduct does not improve, they may be subject to more serious disciplinary action.